cukespace/cukespace/README.md

 | objectFactory | if default (plain new instance) implementation doesn't work for you add the object factory jar you use in the deployment and configure the class there (tip: "cdi" is a value value)|

 Important: objectFactory support is mainly for the getInstance() lookup, it is not recommanded to reuse cucumber-jvm implementation which would start/stop a container.
-This role is handled by arquillian already in CukeSpace.
+This role is handled by arquillian already in CukeSpace and shouldn't be duplicated - can fail if you start the same container twice.

 #### Reporting sample configuration